alouchar/Cyanobacteria-functional-ecology/README.md

 The script produces the figure 2.

-Dataset: IndTraits
+Tab: IndTraits

 `Results_Functional analyses from individual level.R`

 The script produces the figures 3 and 4.
 Initially, the code code ran only for one treatment starting from Line 175.
 An update has generalised the code for all treatments.

-Dataset: IndTraits
+Tab: IndTraits

 `Results_Functional assessment of natural communities.R`

-The script produces the figure 5 and fig. S7, S8 and S9.
+The script produces the figure 5.

-Datasets: IndTraits, CommTraits, envData
+Tabs: IndTraits, CommTraits, envData

+`Supplementary material.R"

+The script produces the figures S1 to S9.

+Tabs: IndTraits, CommTraits, envData, Supp.
+S1, Supp.
+S6

 ## List of packages and versions